arvi-refacto/kafka/README.md

 For experiments (or regression testing purposes) add `-PcheckstyleVersion=X.y.z` switch (to override project-defined checkstyle version).

 #### Spotless
-The import order is a part of static check. please call `spotlessApply` to optimize the imports of Java codes before filing pull request.
+The import order is a part of the static check.
+Please call `spotlessApply` to optimize the imports of Java code before filing pa ull request.

 ```bash
 ./gradlew spotlessApply